Spore-Community/spore-community.github.io/docs/pollination/pollen_metadata.md

 4 | Parent Instance ID | ID of parent asset inside `editorSaves.package`.
 8 | Parent ID | Indicates the "parent" asset's ID, if this creation was edited.
 Used for lineage.
 8 | Original Parent ID | Indicates the oldest, original "parent" asset's ID, if this creation was edited.
 Used for lineage.
-8 | Timestamp | Time when asset was saved.
+8 | Time Created | Time when asset was created.
 Seconds since AD 1.
-8 | Timestamp | Time when asset was saved.
+8 | Time Downloaded | Time when asset was downloaded.
 Seconds since AD 1.
-Unknown why there are two.
 4 | Localization | When `0000` (player creations), author/name/description are specified here.
 When `FFFF` (Maxis creations), localization values are specified instead.
 See below.
 8 | User ID | Uniquely identifies user on the server.
 May be null (-1) if offline.
 4 | | Length of author's username.